dnauck/FootlooseExamples/src/FootlooseExamples.Quickstart/README.txt

 1.)
 Description

-This example shows how to confgure and create a very simple client and service using the .NET remoting IPC transport channel with the Footloose fluent configuration API.
+This example shows how to configure and create a very simple client and service using the .NET remoting IPC transport channel with the Footloose fluent configuration API.